 Unlike other hospitals, Calvary encourages visitors at any time.
 Children are always welcome.
 Pet visits are possible too and may be scheduled in advance through the Family Care Center by calling (718) 518-2574.
 People who wish to stay over may do so in the patient's room or in several rooms on the premises - at no charge.
 We understand that when a loved one is near the end of life, making it easy for family and friends to visit is a simple yet important thing to offer.

 Patients are referred to Calvary from every major hospital and medical center in New York City.
-In 2010, Calvary cared for more than 5,714 patients and families as inpatients in our 200-bed Bronx campus and our 25-bed satellite at Lutheran Medical Center in Brooklyn, as outpatients, through our Center for Curative and Palliative Wound Care; and through hospice and home care.
+In 2015, Calvary cared for more than 6,000 patients and families as inpatients in our 200-bed Bronx campus, 25-bed satellite at NYU Lutheran in Brooklyn, and at The Dawn Greene Hospice in Manhattan at Mary Manning Walsh Home.
+We also care for hundreds of patients through hospice and home care.
 The average length of inpatient stay is 26 days.

 Our patients came from across the New York tri-state area: the Bronx, Queens, Manhattan Westchester, Brooklyn, and Long Island as well as from other locations.
 They ranged in age from 20 to 108, with a majority (82%) over age the age of 55.
 Minorities (including Asian, African American, and Hispanic) made up 46% of all inpatients.